anon767/PDFtoRSS/README.md

-# Server any PDF Book as RSS
+# Serve any PDF Book as RSS

 I feel like sometimes I need to have my eBooks in byte-sized chunks.
 This basically generates a RSS feed containing each chapter with a LLM generated summary as entry.